a0m0rajab/GitObjects/README.md

 The simplicity of Git design is strongly contrasted by the rich set of commands in the user interface.

-Every Git object has only three pieces of information:
+Every Git object has three pieces of information in common:
 * Type: Commit, Tree, or Blob (=binary file) -- as explained below.
 * SHA: serves as a content-dependent name
 * Size: in bytes (uncompressed binary)

+On top this basic information, Git objects carry other data.
 In order to access these objects from Java, there are three source files in this repository -- see [the API](https://maeyler.github.io/GitObjects/)

 Start with `$ java -jar sss.jar` and click on `Menu.chooser()` and then on `Chooser.runTeacher()`